beatmadsen/token-server-scala/README.md

-activator-akka-scala-seed
+token-server-scala
 =========================

-A minimal seed template for an Akka with Scala build
+A token server to handle signalling protocol for WebRTC based app